ThomasVitale/spring-boot-multitenancy/README.md

 ```bash
 ./gradlew bootRun
 ```

+The Chat Service application can be run using one of the two techniques described above.
+If you don't want to rely on Testcontainers, make sure you have [Ollama](https://ollama.ai/) installed and the Llama2 model available (`ollama run llama2`).

 Two tenants are configured: `dukes` and `beans`.
 Ensure you add the following configuration to your `hosts` file to resolve tenants from DNS names.